- Oct. 20: Cancer’s Big Data Problem: http://www.newswise.com/articles/cancer-s-big-data-problem

 The Georgetown University Medical Center has launched the Center for Cellular Reprogramming to promote research and education of a recent discovery involving stem-like cells that hold great potential for personalized medicine.

 MATLAB site licence announced.
-You will need a MathWorks account registered under your @georgetown.edu e-mail address to access the Georgetown licensed MATLAB software.
-Please follow the instructions found on the UIS website.
+You will need a MathWorks account registered under your @georgetown.edu (new window) e-mail address to access the Georgetown licensed MATLAB software.
+Please follow the instructions found on the UIS website (new window).

 ARC Associate, Fatima Marie Kolawole completed Biology simulations for Dr. Mathhew Hamilton’s Population Genetics course.
 View simulations at trilby.uis.georgetown.edu:8000/simulations/